 A deciduous spreading shrub with funnel-shaped white flowers.

-A semi-evergreen shrub with glossy green leaves and fragrant white flowers tinged with pink.
+A deciduous spreading shrub with bright green leaves and funnel-shaped rose-red flowers in summer.